magnesj/ResInsight/docs/CurveCalculator.md

 It is possible to add a unit to the calculated curve, in the field *Unit* beneath the expression field.
 This will be used as the label on the y-axis when the curve is used in a plot.

 ## <a name="summaryAddressSelection"> Summary Address Selection </a>
 An expression consists of placeholders (variables) for curves (summary address).
 By clicking **Parse Expession**, the variables will appear in the table below the settings.
 To assign a summary address to a variable, click **Edit**.
-This action will create a **Summary Address Selection** dialog.
-Use the dialog to select a summary address and press OK.
+This action will open a **Summary Address Selection** dialog.
+Use the dialog to select a summary address and press **OK**.
 Repeat the procedure for all the variables.

 ## Generating Curves
 After assigning summary addresses to all variables, click **Calculate** to evaluate the expression.
 The curve is saved and can be accessed in the following ways.